 Cover letters still play an important role in the application process.
 Keep it concise.
 Highlight your value that specifically addresses what the employer needs.
 Close by calling them to action to secure the interview.
 Once you write the first one using this framework, the next ones become much easier.
 While cover letters still require some time to write, the bonus points you receive in writing a good one can be the difference maker.

-Thanks in advance for taking the time to read this article.
+Thank you in advance for reading this article.